trunnion/cargo-acap/README.md

  target/acap/your-app_0.1.0_mips.elf
 ```

-`cargo-acap` requires Docker.
-It builds your application using a Docker image specialized for compiling Rust for AXIS
+`cargo-acap` builds your application using a Docker image specialized for compiling Rust for AXIS devices.
+It therefore
-devices, and then packages the resulting executable file, package metadata, and any required assets into `.eap` files.
+requires [Docker](https://docs.docker.com/get-docker/) to be installed and running in order to build.

 ## Application organization